Tips for After School Creativity

-While I’m usually busy rummaging through the girls’ backpacks and thinking about dinner, I also try to spend at least a few minutes sitting down and creating with them.
-Stella and Hazel wanted to build this monkey that is included with the Bunchems Mega Pack instructions, so we worked on this one together.
-I was hooked!
+I’m usually busy rummaging through the girls’ backpacks and thinking about dinner.
+However, I also try to spend a few minutes sitting down and creating with them.
+Stella and Hazel wanted to build this monkey that is included with the Bunchems Mega Pack.
+We worked on this one together and I was hooked!
 Having the activity set out near the kitchen also helps so you can get involved with multi-tasking on dinner. 😉

 5. Switch it Up

 Rotate the types of creative activities you set out to keep it fresh.
 One day it might be Bunchems, another day it might be glitter glue and stickers, another day a board game.
 Just the act of setting something out that they haven’t played with in awhile has been successful for us – and having them engage in something creative in addition to their TV watching makes me feel like a better mom. 😉